Loss Landscape

 Uses a radius-based layout where:

-• Y-coordinate is determined by radius (smaller radius = higher position)
+• Y-coordinate is determined by valuation radius (smaller actual radius = higher position)

-• Nodes with the same radius are at the same vertical level
+• Nodes with the same valuation radius are at the same vertical level

 • X-coordinates spread nodes to avoid overlap while respecting tree structure